Special Education - Orientation and Mobility

 6 credit hours towards Master's, at advisor's discretion.

-TTU Graduate School and COE scholarships, research assistantships, student loans.
+TTU Graduate School, COE and Virginia Sowell Center for Research and Education in Sensory Disabilities scholarships, research assistantships, student loans.
 Loans not available for certification-only students.

 Program-Specific Scholarships Offered

-Applicants who want to be considered should complete this application.
-The application for a competitive stipend award needs to be printed out and faxed to 806-742-2326 or mailed to the Sowell Center.
+The application for a competitive stipend award needs to be completed online.
 Deadline for consideration for a scholarship award for fall is June 1, for spring is November 1, and for summer is May 1.

 Deadlines exist for completion and submittal of scholarship applications.